 - 21 of the world’s 30 cities with the worst air pollution are in India, according to the 2019 World Air Quality Report

 - 6 of the world’s 10 most polluted cities are in India.

 - Air pollution kills 1.25 million people in India every year.

 One of the significant decisions taken by the Indian Government on World Environment Day is a plan to implement the Nagar van – Urban Forests in India.

 The scheme provides to develop 200 urban forests in India over the next 5 years.
 A minimum of 20 hectares of land will be earmarked for the forests in the city.

 If the scheme is implemented in the true spirit, it will surely bring great relief to people and society.
-The trees of Urban forests in the Indian cities can effectively absorb pollutants & carbon dioxide and, release oxygen into the air – making our cities breathable.
+The urban forests in the Indian cities can effectively absorb pollutants & carbon dioxide and, release oxygen into the air – making our cities more breathable.

 The World Environment Day 2020 theme is – Celebrating Biodiversity.
 Urban areas generally have gardens & parks but rarely forests, this new scheme of having urban forests in India will not only become an attraction for the local residents but will also replenish biodiversity.

 Speaking on the occasion, the current Indian Environment Minister Prakash Javadekar alluded to India occupying 8 percent of the world’s biodiversity, despite having many constraints like only 2.5 % of the world’s landmass.
 The country has to carry 16% of the human as well as cattle population and having only 4% of freshwater sources.

 The minister also reflected on the Indian culture, India is probably the only country where trees are worshipped, where animals, birds, and reptiles are worshipped and this is the respect Indian society places for the environment.